ShunanSheng/WarpedGaussianProcesses/README.md

  - WGPLRT performs extremely well on differentiating Normal/Normal, Normal/Gamma warpings.
 However, the performance deteriorates drastically when the warping functions are Gamma/Gamma, Gamma/Beta.

  - NLRT performs reasonably overall with speed even faster than WGPLRT sometimes.
+ - SBLUE works quite well for the noisy data.
+However, decreasing the noises, i.e. increasing rho, does not improve the MSE loss significantly.

+In the future, we may also test the algorithm on the real dataset.

 | No. | Description                                     | Code       |
 | --- | ----------------------------------------------- | ---------- |